dbgjerez/ocp-HTPasswd-file-provider/README.md

 # OCP User configuration

 > :warning: **Be very careful** This repository is used to create a new user provider **only for testing**.

+> :warning: This repository has been checked in OCP 4.10

 The motivation is to create a project for each user and became itself admin.